Spitfire-Frozone/Phd-Markdowns/VHbb_2Lep_TriggerStudy_Part2.md

 The last job then is to create a 2L boosted input with this change and to run with systematics.
 This is going to be a very large so you will need to be able to run somewhere that has some space.
 Your /eos space - CERNBox has 1T of space.
 However you can write to eos directly if you follow [this](https://gitlab.cern.ch/CxAODFramework/CxAODReader/blob/master/Root/AnalysisReader.cxx#L177) .
 Since the MET Trigger changes introduced do not have any syst associated with them and the lepton trigger syst are tiny (they get pruned in fact), and you don't add any for the met trigger, systematics do NOT need to be run over.

 Hence there will be two inputs that have to be introduced.
 Both without systematics, but one with DO2LMETTRIGGER="true" and the other with DO2LMETTRIGGER="false".
+The ones without DO2LMETTRIGGER="true" are the nominal produced by the group.
+One could run the DO2LMETTRIGGER="true" as a sanity check, but the nominal should be the inputs produced by the group.
 ~~~
 vim CxAODOperation_VHbb/scripts/submitReader.sh
 ~~~